The photographic lenses, and the human eye itself, can be modeled after a very simple device: the pinhole camera.

 On the other hand, if the 25mm diameter lens had a 200mm focal length, it would be f/8, and it would be 16x darker than the f/2 lens.
 The magnification was increased only four times (from 50mm to 200mm) but since the magnification affects two dimensions (width and height) the dillution of light is quadratic (4x4=16).

-The "f-number" aperture is only a practical rule, it is not a law of Physics.
-The light quantity that emanates from a scene is finite, and a lens that tend to f/0 won't change that.
+The "f-number" aperture is only a practical rule, it is not a fundamental physics law.
+The light power emanating from a scene is finite, and an f/0 lens won't change that.

 As said before, the advantage of a pinhole camera is to be permanently on-focus.
 Leaving out the diffraction problem for a moment, the only limit of sharpness of a pinhole camera is the diameter of the hole.